d-d-wolfe/data-structures-and-algorithms/code-challenges/linkedList/README.md

 - Define a method called insertAfter which adds a new node with the given newValue after the first value node

+- Write a method for the Linked List class which takes a number, "k", as a parameter.
+Return the nede's value that is "k" from the end of the linked list.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->